meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 So say you have a question which is **related to your studies** for which you need an answer.
 Your question may be:

- - a difficult mathematical sum,
+ - a difficult calculation,
  - some complex chemistry equation,
  - an accounts ledger query,
  - a wordy essay,
- - a doubt you have,
+ - or a doubt you have
- - etc.

 Go ahead and [ask them](https://nerdspal.com/Questions/Create) at nerdspal.

 ![Ask questions](http://40.media.tumblr.com/8d5ee0ae0f4bde56ca5e8bbc330cd00c/tumblr_ns9fbzuFEd1u5n37no1_1280.jpg)